OfficeDev/TrainingContent/ConnectorActionableMsgs/02 Cards and Actions/Demos/01-MessageCard-Playground/readme.md

 ## Prerequisites

-This lab uses Visual Studio 2017.
-It also requires an Office 365 subscription with an active mailbox and a **Microsoft Azure** subscription.
+This demo requires an Office 365 subscription with an active mailbox and a **Microsoft Azure** subscription.

 ## Setup

 This lab will use an Azure Web App to deploy an application.
 The URL of the web app is required.
-Visit the [Microsoft Azure Portal](https://portal.azure.com) and create a new Web App.
+Visit the [Microsoft Azure Portal](https://portal.azure.com) and create a new Web App using the Free pricing plan.
 Copy the URL (for example, https://mywebapp.azurewebsites.net) for later use.

 ## 1. Actionable Messages card design and MessageCard Playground